 - Intraoperative dehydration or bleeding

 - Overuse of bag and mask ventilation (leading to gastric dilatation)

-There are two areas in the brainstem that play a key role in the control of vomiting and nausea
+There are two areas in the nervous system that play a key role in the control of vomiting and nausea

-- Vomiting centre – located within the lateral reticular formation of the medulla oblongata.
-It controls and coordinates the movements involved in vomiting.
+- Vomiting centre – located within the lateral reticular formation of the medulla oblongata, which controls and coordinates the movements involved in vomiting

 - Chemoreceptor trigger zone – located in the area postrema (situated at the inferoposterior aspect of the 4th ventricle), which is located outside the blood brain barrier and can therefore respond to stimuli in the circulation

 The vomiting centre receives input from the chemoreceptor trigger zone, gastrointestinal tract, vestibular system, and higher cortical structures (such as sight, smell and pain), resulting in nausea (Fig. 1).
 If the stimuli are sufficient, it acts on the diaphragm, stomach and abdominal musculature to initiate vomiting.

 A number of neurotransmitters are involved in the control of vomiting.
 This is important clinically, as they can be targeted by anti-emetic medications.
 A summary of the neurotransmitters in the vomiting process: